nakkht/logr/README.md

 LogrService.init(with: Config(ConsoleTarget(), FileTarget()))
 ```

 For more serious configuration in production, it is recommended to ommit `ConsoleTarget`.
-The following snippet is suggested:
+For example:

 ```swift
 #if DEBUG